 - You can share your screen with other participants

 To start a Google Hangout:

 - Go to workspace.google.com or open Gmail and start a Meet call from the left dashboard.

 - Enter or select the names, phone numbers, or email addresses of people you want to add.

 - To start a group conversation or video call, click Message or Video call.

 Zoom really took off as a video calling app that everyone started using over the past few months.
 It was built as a meeting platform for businesses, but more people are using it now for keeping in touch with family and friends, too.

-The increased use has brought to light many of the security flaws in the software, though the company is now working to fix the security issues, one of which is called Zoombombing, where random people break into your video call.
+The increased use has brought to light many security flaws in the software, though the company has worked to fix the security issues.

 - Limit of 100 people per call